2024 Kapapahuliau Grant Program Recipients

 NHO: ʻOhana Waʻa

-Empowering voyaging organization partners on Maui, Oʻahu, Hawaiʻi, and Kauaʻi to recognize and respond to immediate and growing climate change effects.
-The ʻImi Naʻauao programmatic framework will be expanded to better understand climate change impacts through observation and data collection, analysis results, shared lessons learned, and the wisdom of kūpuna and other practitioners.
-This project seeks to strengthen cultural and climate resilience and adaptability for ourselves and future generations.
+Empowering Polynesian voyaging organization partners on Maui, Oʻahu, Hawaiʻi, and Kauaʻi to recognize indicators, anticipate, and respond to extreme weather events.
+The ʻImi Naʻauao programmatic framework is an educational program that will be expanded to better understand environmental impacts through observation and data collection, analysis and results, and shared lessons learned with Native Hawaiian practitioners and others.
+This project seeks to strengthen environmental awareness and knowledge for future generations.

 Project Title: Kūpaʻa Heʻeia